The Wellness Core Dog Food Review: Tested & Evaluated 2023

 The Original formula has deboned turkey, turkey meal and chicken meal as the first ingredients.
 Poultry is an excellent source of high-quality protein, and this recipe has a lot of it.
 Other meat-based ingredients on the list include chicken fat and natural chicken flavour.

-Of course, there are still some cons in this category.
+Of course, there are still some cons in this category that are panel of experts couldn't ignore.
 For starters, this is a kibble, meaning it’s been cooked twice before being packed and shipped.
 This double cooking process can destroy some of the micronutrients and denaturalise some of the protein in the food.
 This is an issue with all traditional kibble, so it’s not specific to Wellness Core.

 On the other hand, we would have loved to see organ meats on the ingredient list.
 Of course, this is a mid-range food and organ meats tend to increase the overall cost.
 But while understandable, adding some lung, heart or liver could have given this food 5 stars.